Tib3rius/tib3rius.github.io/sqli.md

 ## Error Based Exploitation

-The following injections should cause a database error and return the version information of the database variant within that error.
+These injection payloads should cause a database error and return the version information of the database variant within that error.

 ### MySQL

 <table>
 <thead>
 <tr>
-<th>Injection</th>
+<th>Payload</th>
 </tr>
 </thead>
 <tbody>